javadbat/jb-input/README.md

 ## add custom element in input box

-in jb-input you can put icon or any other custom html DOM in input box. to doing so you just have to plae custom DOM in `jb-input` tag and add `slot="start-section"` or `slot="end-section"` to place it before or after input field.
+in jb-input you can put icon or any other custom html DOM in input box. to doing so you just have to place custom DOM in `jb-input` tag and add `slot="start-section"` or `slot="end-section"` to place it before or after input field.
 example:

 ```HTML